 Authentication is the process where you can find how old and real that picture is.
-Let’s suppose you want to publish an image where you don’t know about its original owner, it’s genuine or not, or is it a modified version.
+Let’s suppose you want to publish an image where you don’t know about its original owner or where the picture was taken? it’s genuine or not, or is it a modified version.
 The only way to learn about these details is by image search; there are more cases than you can imagine where one single search could’ve saved people from making major mistakes.

 Today, in social networking engines, whenever you see an event make sure to check its authenticity because there are people who republish images of events that have passed.
 There can be two reasons for this problem, one is either the company forgot to re-check the image before publishing, or it was just an attempt to deceive people.
 There are times when you find images that are flipped (reversed) to dupe the image search.
 The best way to put the tool to use is by flipping images as well when using the Picture Search.